-Summer is finally here and what better place to be than Florida?
-This Sunshine State is a tourist hotspot in the summertime for a reason.
-There are so many places to visit to enjoy this time of year and take advantage of your days in the sun.
-I've compiled a list of day trips from Orlando that you must do for the perfect summer adventure with your love.
+This Sunshine State is a tourist hotspot in the summertime for good reason.
+There are so many places to visit and take advantage of your days in the sun.
+Explore our list of day trips from Orlando for the perfect summer adventure with your love.

 There are tons of water parks around Florida but none is quite as unique as this spring-fed water park.
 Buccaneer Bay is located inside Weeki Wachee Springs State Park.
 There's a sandy white beach, a swimming area, and four water slides.
 Three of the slides drop you off into the natural springs.
 If you're not up for the thrill you can rent a tube and flow along the natural lazy river.
 You can also rent a kayak or canoe for a DIY adventure.
 Don't be surprised if you spot a mermaid swimming around the crystal-clear waters.
 This water park is the perfect mix of nature and fun.

-New water park alert!
-Orlando is famous for its theme parks and there can never be too many.
+Orlando is famous for its theme parks and water parks.
 Cool off this summer by taking a trip to Kissimmee and checking out the latest water park addition.
-Island H2O Live! celebrated the first day of summer with a grand opening.
-This park has eight slides, a lazy river with lighting effects, a pool for adults 21 and up, and live entertainment.
+Island H2O Live! has eight slides, a lazy river with lighting effects, a pool for adults 21 and up, and live entertainment.
 It's an interactive water park with games that allow you to earn points towards food and merchandise discounts.
 There is even a live feed you can be a part of to show everyone how you're spending your day in the sun.

-This new waterpark is within walking distance (or a short trolley ride) of Sunset Walk at Margaritaville Resort Orlando, a new shopping and dining district.
-Highlights include a monthly classic car show (2nd Sunday of the month from 11am-2pm), Rock & Brews for burgers and brews and Yeoman's Cask and Lion British pub.
-It's the perfect place to wind down and refuel after a fun-filled day at the water park.
+This waterpark is within walking distance (or a short trolley ride) of Sunset Walk at Margaritaville Resort Orlando, a new shopping and dining district.
+Highlights include a monthly classic car show (2nd Sunday of the month from 11am-2pm), tons of places to eat, and you can follow our Live Music Pub Crawl Itinerary.

 CITIES TO EXPLORE